-- a.
-Log-sleeve shirts with political messages, branding, profanity, and/or other industry logos that are visible. - b.
+a.
+Long-sleeve shirts with political messages, branding, profanity, and/or other industry logos that are visible.

+- b.
 Shoes that are foot thongs, flip flops, beach sandals, slippers, and/or "croc" style. - c.
-Baseball hats, visors, or bandanas. - d.
+Baseball hats, visors, bandanas or beanies. - d.
 Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - e.
 No Sunglasses may be worn, we want to see your beautiful eyes.